w3c/window-management/EXPLAINER.md

 cross-screen placements to act in deceptive, abusive, or annoying manners.

-To help mitigate these concerns, user permission should be required for sites to get nontrivial multi-screen information and place windows on other screens.
+To help mitigate these concerns, user permission should be required for sites to access nontrivial multi-screen information and place windows on other screens.
 Given the API shape proposed above, user agents could reasonably prompt users when sites call `getScreens()`, fulfilling the promise if the user accepts the prompt, and rejecting the promise if the user denies access.
 If the permission